Why you should try wild camping

 Once you’ve got over those hurdles, you’ll start to be able to appreciate the solitude that comes from being in the middle of a wood, on top of a hill or tucked away in the corner of a field.

-The chance to get away from the world we live in on a day to day basis with all its demands is rare, but take the plunge away from the literal beaten track and it’s there waiting for you.
+The chance to get away from the world we live in on a day-to-day basis with all its demands is rare, but take the plunge away from the beaten track and it’s there waiting for you.

 Since January this year, I’ve spent at least one night a month outdoors.
 While some of these nights have seen me resting beneath the stars above Cape Wrath or Italy, most nights out have been closer to home in Surrey.